wp-plugins/wordpress-form-manager/readme.txt

 Rearranging form elements is done by drag and drop.
 That is, click and hold anywhere on the form element you want to move (other than on the 'edit' and 'delete' buttons, of course), drag the form element up or down to the desired spot, and release the mouse button.

-= How do I edit a particular form element? =
+= How do I edit a ____ form element? =

 Click on the 'edit' button within the particular form element.
 Depending on the element type, this will display different options:

 Text (single line text entry):

 * Label - This is the label that will be displayed with the form element.
-* Default Value - For text inputs, this is the default text when the form is first loaded.
+* Placeholder - This will appear within the text field as a placeholder until the user inputs something.
 * Width (in pixels) - The width of the text field when displaying the form, in pixels.
 * Required - Check this if you want the element to be required.
 Required fields are displayed with a red asterisk (*) next to the label, and will not allow the user to submit data until something has been entered / selected for that element.
 * Validation - This will require the user to input a particular type of input, such as an e-mail address or a phone number.
 NOTE: This is not the same as checking 'Required'; Validation will allow blank inputs.
 If you want the input to be required and validated, you must also check 'Required'.